 Through the Invictus Games process, Matt began to understand his own mental health difficulties, after getting to know other veterans who had been through similar things.
-This ultimately led to him asking for help with his mental health, and he started using the Help for Heroes Hidden Wounds service.
+This ultimately led to him asking for help with his mental health, and he started using the Charity's Hidden Wounds service.

-Matt regularly takes part in Community Recovery activities local to him, and afar - including trekking across the Sahara desert with other wounded veterans.
-He was also part of the Help for Heroes ‘Cut the Clock’ campaign in 2019, encouraging veterans to come forward for mental health support.
+Matt regularly takes part in Community Recovery activities local to him, and afar - including trekking across the Sahara desert with other veterans.
+He was also part of our ‘Cut the Clock’ campaign in 2019, encouraging veterans to come forward for mental health support.

 "I got involved with the Cut the Clock campaign because, for me, it was all about trying to reach out to those that either don’t feel they deserve support or they don’t think they need support.
 And it’s about reaching out to them.
 They may be isolating themselves at home or isolating themselves away from anyone else.”

-During lockdown, Matt has taken full advantage of the digital services on offer from Help for Heroes.
-He has had contact with the Wales team, gotten involved in the various video chats with other veterans, been part of the Help for Heroes gaming community, and now Zwift.
+During lockdown, Matt has taken full advantage of the digital services on offer from the Charity.
+He has had contact with the Wales team, gotten involved in the various video chats with other veterans, been part of the veterans gaming community, and now Zwift.

-Matt is also a keen fundraiser for Help for Heroes, undertaking sponsored motorcycle rides and supporting other veterans needing help.
+Matt is also a keen fundraiser for us, undertaking sponsored motorcycle rides and supporting other veterans needing help.
 In 2014 he raised £5,000 by riding his motorcycle around the UK coastline, fundraising as he went.
 More recently, he raised £250 doing a 24hour live gaming stream, and now has his sights on the 2021 Big Battlefield Bike Ride.